 Step 2 – Life Coaching Sessions

 Coaching isn’t a quick fix.
-I have no magic formula, but I do offer the space for you to open up, be honest and let down your guard.
+I do offer the space for you to open up, be honest and let down your guard in confidence.
 I will listen without judgement, prompt discussion, ask questions and guide you towards your own conclusions.
 At no time will I tell you what to do; instead I will empower you to make decisions that feel right to you.

 Each life coaching session will last an hour and we will agree on actions before we part.
 These actions are designed to give you permission to invest time in yourself between sessions.
 They will make you accountable to yourself and each small achievement will build confidence in your new direction.

-Coaching focuses on the present and future; there’s no delving into the dim and distant past.
-We can’t do anything about what’s gone before, but we can address the here and now, as well as mapping out a fresh vision for tomorrow.
+Coaching focuses on the present and future.
+We address the here and now, as well as mapping out a fresh vision for tomorrow.

 People typically feel sufficiently empowered to take the actions forward after 3-6 coaching sessions.
 When you feel able to manage change independently, we’ll bring the sessions to a close.